stsrc/stsrc.github.io/src/assets/blog/pizza.md

 • ¼ small spoon of pepper
 • 1 table spoon of olive oil

-Grind oregano and basil in mortar and concoct grinded herbs with rest of ingredients, mix thoroughly until everything is combined.
+Grind oregano and basil in mortar and concoct grinded herbs with rest of ingredients.

 ## Baking
 The temperature is the key factor.
 5 minutes at 400°C, longer for lower temperatures.
 Specialized ovens are preferable.